How to Clean Car Seats: 9 Easy Tips for Cloth and Leather

 2. How to Remove Stains

-For cloth seats, dilute some dish soap or laundry detergent with water.
+Dilute some dish soap or laundry detergent with water.
 This is all you need for many stains and visible dirt.
 If you want to be sure your cleaning solution won’t damage your seats, test it in an inconspicuous area first to make sure it won’t damage the fabric.

 Dip a microfiber cloth into your dish soap and water mixture.
 Wring it out a little so it’s only damp.
-You don’t want to get the fabric so wet that it takes a long time to dry.
-Too much water can cause the fabric to shrink or stretch.
-It can also promote the growth of mold and mildew.
-This is especially important with leather.
+You don’t want to get the fabric so wet that it takes a long time to dry, because too much water can make the fabric shrink or stretch.

-Sometimes a spot cleaning is all your car seats need.
+Note that it’s a good idea to scrub stains gently.
+Sometimes this spot cleaning is all your car seats need.
 If you’re happy with how the seats look at this point, just let the car to air dry and you’re done.
 If on the other hand you have stains that didn’t come out…

 3. Club soda for deep cleaning cloth car seats